View Document

 6. appropriate recreation leave is included in the period designated as OSP.

-(38) Applications submitted by academic staff who work in a central area of the University, rather than a School, will be assessed by the Senior Deputy Vice-Chancellor (Research and Industry Engagement), with input from the Chair of the OSP Committee.
+(38) Applications submitted by academic staff who work in a central area of the University, rather than a School, will be assessed by the Deputy Vice-Chancellor (Research and Industry Engagement), with input from the Chair of the OSP Committee.

 (39) An applicant for OSP is expected to submit their best and most complete application by the due date.
 The OSP Committee will have the discretion to request additional information from applicants in cases where there are minor aspects requiring clarification, but not for major revisions.